OliverKurz/vc-icon-theme-collection/README.md

 Known Issues
 ------------
-1. Icon themes do not uninstall using `sudo make uninstall`.
+1. Icon themes don't uninstall using `sudo make uninstall`.

 2. SVG icons for folder-icon-color aren't scaling correctly in icon view when caja is set to a zoom ratio of 150% or higher in 17.10(1) (currently they appear about 50% smaller compared to other icons also at higher zoom ratios).